Your Guide to the Best Types of Solar Panels

 If you’re looking at solar, one of the first things you probably started researching in addition to cost, is the different solar panel options.
-When it comes to the top solar panel brands, there are many options to choose from.
-But did you know that there are actually different types of solar panels?
+There are many options to choose from when it comes to the top solar panel brands.
+But did you know what factors actually make up the different types of solar panels?
 What makes up these differences has to do with the solar panel cells and how they’re created.
+Solar panels also vary by appearance, cost, performance, and installation.

-Approximately 95% of solar panels sold on the market today are made up of silicon cells.
-Silicon is an abundant and natural material and luckily makes a great semiconductor.
+Approximately 95% of the types of solar panels sold on the market today are made up of silicon cells?
+Silicon is an abundant and natural material and luckily makes an excellent semiconductor.
 The two types of silicon solar cells are monocrystalline and polycrystalline.
 They follow a similar manufacturing process: melting quartz sand to form ingots before adding boron to produce a positive electrical polarity.
+Thin film solar panels are made from silicon but also other materials.
+Thin film panels are made by placing a thin layer of photovoltaic substance onto a solid surface.
+These panels are thin but depending on the materials and frame they can appear similar to the monocrystalline and polycrystalline solar panels.

 Monocrystalline solar panels are a popular option for many solar customers because they are not only powerful but look great on top of your home.
 The term mono, meaning “one”, was chosen because these cells are created from a single silicon crystal.
 Because of the way they are produced, they appear dark blue or black when light hits the panels,